overhangio/openedx-scorm-xblock/README.rst

 This XBlock was initially developed by `Raccoon Gang <https://raccoongang.com/>`__ and published as `edx_xblock_scorm <https://github.com/raccoongang/edx_xblock_scorm>`__.
 It was later improved, published on Pypi and relicensed as AGPLv3 thanks to the support of `Compliplus Ltd <https://compliplus.com/>`__.

+This XBlock is not compatible with its `ancestor <https://github.com/raccoongang/edx_xblock_scorm>`__: older xblocks cannot be simply migrated to the newer one.
+However, this xblock can be installed next to the other one and run on the same platform for easier transition.

 Installation
 ------------